MyRetroStore/ZXMUX-Tester/README.md

 See the software folder for instructions for uploading using avrdude

 Once the code is uploaded remove power from the Arduino and insert the chip to be tested.

-Note the chip orientation and connnfirm it's correct before applying power.
+Note the chip orientation and confirm it's correct before applying power.

-Open the serial monitor and view outpout.
-The PASS/FAIL LED's will also alternate while under test, and at the end of the test the PASS / FAIL LED will show the result.
+Open the serial monitor and view output.
+The PASS/FAIL LED's will also alternate while under test, and at the end of the test the PASS / FAIL LED will show the final result.

 ##  Shield